-Web App Write Mode: Web App Write Mode releases fortification on a 10 minute timer.
-After 10 minutes has elapsed, Normal Fortification is enabled.
+Web App Write Mode: Web App Write Mode releases fortification on a user-defined timer.
+After the timer has elapsed, the previous fortification mode is enabled.
 This is useful in situations where new plugins are installed or in-place updates are performed.

 Release Fortification: disable fortification on the web app entirely and allow write-access to every file on the site to the web application.
 Typically very dangerous.

 # Technical details

 Fortification uses Access Control Lists ("ACLs") stored in the extended attribute section of a file's metadata.
 ACLs are a superset of Discretionary Access Controls ("DACs") - traditional permissions (opens new window) on a filesystem.
 When an ACL is set it may modify the underlying DAC but has authority over DAC on whether the specific user has the specific permission on the file or directory.

 This creates situations for example where wp-config.php may report group write permissions (664) but in fact users of the group cannot write to this file.
 An experiment can easily replicate this outcome.